 Subject Line: Get High-Quality Free Content for Your Magazine

 I’ve been reading your posts on Medium and that brought me to read your online Magazine on NICHE.
 I am really impressed by the quality of content on your website.

 However, I could not help but notice that you’re not posting content much frequently.
-You must know that one of Google’s ranking factors is frequent posting of content.
-Which means if you post a blog post every Week, this is how it has to be.
+You must know that one of Google’s ranking factors is the frequent posting of content.
+Which means if you post a blog post every week, this is how it has to be.